Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 Finding, hunting down, negotiating and clinching the deal.
 Winning.

-Once I had the car I wasn’t interested in it anymore.
-Not instantly, I always enjoy(ed) showing it off (I liked other people seeing).
-Always a temporary fulfilment until the next hunt, the latest chase, the next win.
-If you are not Winning you are losing, you loser,… the Capitalist Dream?
-Capitalism.
+Once I had the car [or insert x] I wasn’t interested in it anymore.
+Not instantly, I always enjoy(ed) showing it off (I liked other people admiring it).
+But, always a temporary fulfilment until the next hunt, the latest chase, the next win.

-Nearly 250 years ago, the economist and philosopher Adam Smith wrote The Wealth of Nations, in which he described the birth of a new form of human activity: industrial capitalism.
+Nearly 250 years ago, the economist and philosopher Adam Smith wrote, The Wealth of Nations, in which he described the birth of a new form of human activity: Industrial Capitalism.
 He predicted that it would lead to the accumulation of wealth beyond anything that he and his contemporaries could have imagined.
+He was not wrong?

 The regime of 20th century Cambodian revolutionary Pol Pot was notorious for arousing envy amongst peasants against city-dwellers through the phrase “Trees in the country, fruit in the town”.
 This adage which is based on traditional maxims convinced the peasants that the extermination of city-dwellers was right and just and was used to advance Pot’s worldview which seeks to create a peasant society free of class distinctions.